Crash of a Ford 4 in Billings: 2 killed

 Circumstances:

-Few minutes after take off from Newark, while on a cargo flight, the three engine aircraft went out of control, dove into the ground and crashed in a field located in West Orange, some 7 miles from the airfield.
-The aircraft was destroyed by impact forces and post crash fire and the pilot Richard A. Behrens, sole aboard, was killed.
+Few minutes after takeoff from Newark, while on a cargo flight, the three engine airplane went out of control, dove into the ground and crashed in a field located in West Orange, some 13 km northwest from Newark Airport.
+The aircraft was destroyed by impact forces and a post crash fire.
+The pilot, sole on board, was killed.

 Crash of a Ford 4 in Metz